Richmond Amateur

 Frequency: 442.550 MHz, +5.0 MHz offset; Call Sign: W4RAT/R; Mode: Wideband FM or C4FM (in/out); Configuration: PL 74.4 Hz

-Coverage Maps
+Coverage Map

 Above: Maps showing projected coverage of the W4RAT 442.55 MHz repeater, generated using Radio Mobile Online by Roger Coudé VE2DBE.
-The top map depicts estimated coverage while the repeater is operating at 20 watts output power.
-The repeater may periodically operate at 50 watts, and the lower map reflects that coverage.

-Richmond Amateur Telecommunications Society, Inc. (RATS) is a 501(c)3 non-profit organization.
+Richmond Amateur Telecommunications Society, Inc. (RATS) is a 501(c)(3) non-profit organization.
 PO Box 70613, Henrico VA, 23255

 Powered by Wild Apricot Membership Software